 As an international relations major, you will acquire valuable skills in communication and analysis, independent judgment, appreciation of different societies and cultures and knowledge of world affairs and trends.
 You will learn how various regional civilizations have evolved and how those characteristics continue to affect the world today.

-The public policy degree program at Saint Joseph's University prepares you for a future career in public policy.
-You will gain important critical-thinking skills through an inclusive and diverse community lens to help populations that are often marginalized in the policymaking process.
+The public policy degree program at Saint Joseph's University prepares you for a future career helping populations that are often marginalized in the policymaking process.
+You will gain important critical-thinking skills through an inclusive and diverse community lens.
 The interdisciplinary coursework focuses on theory, analysis and application of policy to prepare you for a future career or graduate work.

 Public policy is often defined as the course of action created by a government, in response to 'real world' problems impacting the public.
 In other words, the work of creating rules, laws and regulations.
 In your studies, you will not only investigate policy itself, but also the relationships among all of the entities that have a voice in the policymaking process.
 You will study theories to support your public policy analysis skills.
 You will also apply policy analysis in economics, political science and sociology classes and assess the impact of policy on individuals, businesses, and society.

 Saint Joseph University’s 4+1 program in public policy offers Saint Joseph's students an exciting opportunity to begin their graduate work in public policy while completing their undergraduate degree.
 Students will take graduate courses that count toward their undergraduate and graduate degrees starting their senior year.
 After one additional year, students will complete their Public Policy MS degree and be poised for a rewarding and meaningful career.

 This unique program is available to current Saint Joseph's University undergraduates with a public policy major or minor.
 Interested students should discuss this opportunity with their advisor and the public policy program director.
 Students are encouraged to apply to the 4+1 graduate program during their junior year.